harymitchell/concourse-cli/README.md

 	exec $JAVACMD -classpath "$CLASSPATH" org.cinchapi.concourse.cli.CommandLineInterfaceRunner $CLI "$@"

 ### Environment configuration script
-Be sure to define a script that properly defines the environment in which the shell script run.
-This configuration is highly variable depending on the context, but here is an example of what we use for the shell scripts in concourse-server
+Be sure to define a script that properly defines the environment in which the shell script run and sets the appropriate paths.
+For example, you need to make sure that the **concourse-cli** jar is on the classpath.
+CLI configuration is highly variable depending on the context of the application, but here is an example of what we use for the shell scripts in the concourse-server project.

 ######.env
 	#!/usr/bin/env bash